 to collectively drive strategic direction and implementation

-We propose to allow “voting” on solutions to have your say in what legislative changes are made, how public funds are spent and what “return” you are likely to expect (e.g. surplus/deficit).
-Once a solution has been sufficiently voted up by a sufficient number of constituents, MYO Democracy will begin fundraising and lobbying on your behalf.
-Ultimately the goal would be to have the vote recognised as a legal mechanism by your governing body and the money otherwise spent on lobbying to be used elsewhere in the economy.
+We aim to provide the collaborative tools and related information for constituents to agree on appropriate solutions to given problem, how public funds are spent and what “return” you are likely to expect (e.g. surplus/deficit).
+Once a solution has been agreed by the constituents impacted by the problem, MYO Democracy will help you implement that solution.
+Ultimately the goal would be to have your decision recognised as a legal mechanism by your governing body and the money otherwise spent on lobbying, marketing and other competitive behaviors, to be used elsewhere in the economy.

 To promote transparency on efficiencies and effectiveness of the operationalisation and administration of those strategies

 We propose to bring transparency to government by providing easy and open access to applicable data and to collect data where none currently exists.
 We propose to provide you with an understanding of how your government departments are operating including their efficiency and effectiveness.
 MYO Democracy will attempt to become the world’s foremost transparent organisation.